mat1/building-microservices/exercises/2-get-movies.md

 }
 ```

 Start your Spring Boot Application.
 Open http://localhost:8080/swagger-ui.html in your browser.
-You should see something simlar to the screenshot below:
+You should see something similar to the screenshot below:

 ![swagger](images/2-swagger.png)